 Orpington chickens are one of the most popular breeds, but when someone sees a lavender one, they’re instantly mesmerized.

-These chickens are much rarer than other types, like the Buff Orpington.
+These chickens are much rarer than other birds in the Orpington family, like the Buff Orpington.
 Yet, beginners should consider adding them to their chicken coop due to their docile temperament and frequent egg production.